Earle Combs: Life after baseball

 After retiring from baseball in 1954, Combs returned to his 400-acre farm in Madison County.
 He served as the Kentucky state banking commissioner during Governor (and former Baseball Commissioner) A. B. 'Happy' Chandler's second administration (1955–1959), and on Eastern's Board of Regents (1959–1975).
 In November 1962, he laid the foundation stone for Earle B. Combs Hall, a dormitory at Eastern.
 In June 1970, the Little League field at Irvine-McDowell Park in Richmond was named in his honor.
 In 2006, he was inducted as a charter member of Eastern's Athletics Hall of Fame, and the university provides an athletic scholarship in his honor each year.

 Combs was selected for induction into the Hall of Fame in 1970 by the Veterans Committee.
 When he learned of the honor, he said "I thought the Hall of Fame was for superstars, not just average players like me."
 Sabermetrician Bill James has listed Combs as one of ten examples of Hall of Fame inductees who do not deserve the honor.

 Combs and his wife Ruth (1901–1989) had three sons, Earle Jr, Charles and Donald.
-After a long illness, he died on July 21, 1976 (age 77) in Richmond, Kentucky.
+After a long illness, he died on July 21, 1976, in Richmond, Kentucky at age 76.
 He is interred in the Richmond Cemetery.

 Career statistics

+Among all players who played a thousand games in the first fifty years of the 20th century, Combs and his .325 career batting average was 23rd best.

-In four World Series covering 16 games (1926, 1927, 1928 and 1932), Combs batted .350 (21-for-60) with 17 runs, 3 doubles, a home run, 9 RBI and 10 base on balls.
+In four World Series covering 16 games (1926, 1927, 1928 and 1932), Combs batted .350 (21-for-60) with 17 runs, three doubles, one home run, 9 runs batted in, and 10 base on balls.